lujoga/cluequiz/README.md

 Clue quiz will subscribe to topic `cluequiz/pressed_button` and accepts '1', '2', '3' and '4' as a payload.

-The `serial2mqtt.py` script in this repository reads from a serial device just like clue quiz and publishes the most recently pressed button to `cluequiz/pressed_button`.
-See the output of `./serial2mqtt.py --help` for more information.
+The `serial2mqtt.py` script in the `scripts` directory of this repository reads from a serial device just like clue quiz and publishes the most recently pressed button to `cluequiz/pressed_button`.
+See the output of `scripts/serial2mqtt.py --help` for more information.

 ## Usage